Skip to content

 let allResults = parallelExecution |> Async.RunSynchronously

-// => allResults is array of results
+// => allResults is string array with 3 elements

 printfn "%A" allResults // => Outputs: [|"Task 1"; "Task 2"; "Task 3"|]